finos/glue/docs/BP_People/Electronic_Address.md

 ## Data Dictionary - Entity Table: Electronic_Address

 Enter the Electronic_Address

-An electronic address will generally contain a URI pointing to the object being described.
+(e.g: email) belonging to the Person ID that you enter.

 It can also contain an email or other electronic address.

-Types e.g: email (Email address)
+Types: email (Email address)

 other (Other electronic address)